AlazOkudan/Our-Collective-Noise-OCN-/README.md

-Use this code only to subvert and divert.
+Use this code only to subvert and divert top-down practices of surveillance and detection.

 If you decide to make any changes to it, publish it as open-source.